cplusplus/SG20/meta-error-handling/static_assert.md

 ## Motivation

+_Why is this important?_
+_Why do we want to learn/teach this topic?_

 `static_assert` allows the developer to enforce that conditions which can be checked during compilation will force build errors when violated.
 Additionally, they are the best mechanism by which a developer can pass